 October 6, 2017

-Gathering more than 30 models, 160 sketches and different audiovisual works, the exhibition curated by Luis Fernández-Galiano, Senior Professor of Projects at the School of Architecture of the Polytechnic University of Madrid (ETSAM), establishes a dialog between tradition and future, emphasizing aspects that go beyond Foster’s aesthetic and technic expertise, such as sustainability, social awareness, impact on our cities, or technology and innovation.
-The exhibition will provide an unique collective vision that, according to Norman Foster: “It shows the other side of the projects which motivate me, the smaller ones which can make a big difference, in which technology and the social imperative contribute to social purposes such as addressing climate change, improving equality and social welfare, etc. These are recurrent themes throughout my career which continue today”.
+Gathering more than 30 models, 160 sketches and different audiovisual works, the exhibition curated by Luis Fernández-Galiano, Senior Professor of Projects at the School of Architecture of the Polytechnic University of Madrid (ETSAM), establishes a dialogue between tradition and future, emphasising aspects that go beyond Foster’s aesthetic and technical expertise, such as sustainability, social awareness, impact on our cities, or technology and innovation.
+The exhibition will provide an unique common vision that, according to Norman Foster: ‘Shows the other side of the projects which motivate me, the smaller ones which can make a big difference, in which technology and the social imperative contribute to social purposes such as addressing climate change, improving equality and social welfare, etc. These are recurrent themes throughout my career which continue today’.

 The show will be open to the public until 4 February 2018.